Augu0107/AuguPlatform/README.md

 6) The password feature don't work > FIXED
 7) When you ban a player they get not kicked > FIXED
 8) When you open the chat for example if your chat button is T if you try to write a word that contain the T like "Kitchen" when you will write the T the chat will close > FIXED
-9) When you press "refresh" on the server list it display wrongly the online/max player status
+9) When you press "refresh" on the server list it display wrongly the online/max player status > 50% FIXED